 When I became pregnant, I expected physical changes and challenges in sharing body with a tiny human, but I DID NOT expect the invisible, direct download to my instinct that occurred at the same time and with the same level of expansion and growth.
 I was pregnant with a baby, I was pregnant with emotions, I was pregnant with new information.
 This pregnancy sent me in directions that felt nothing less than divine.

 It is not in my nature to look for the sacred in only blissful situations.
-A shamanic and dialectic approach is more my way.
 Life experience has taught me that we reach new levels of awareness and empowerment in often the most uncomfortable, contradictory, and challenging ways.
 Hence: PREGNANCY!

-Pregnancy for me was not smooth or easy AT ALL.
+Pregnancy for me was not smooth or easy. at. all.
 More like, peeling off layers of skin after a mega sunburn.
 Or being knocked over by ocean waves, being washed out to sea, and not being able to stand on shore until I addressed all the emotions, fears, and old stories that bubbled to the surface of my psyche.
-Yes, it was hard. work.
+Yes, it was hard work.
 To think, all this transformation occurred BEFORE the physical/mental/spiritual marathon that is labor and birth!
-At times I thought I would drown or get buried alive by the sheer magnitude of steady doses of unyielding change, I was fortunate enough to have pregnancy & birth mentors who reminded me (over and over again) that I was headed in the right direction.
-This was part of being Pregnant.
+At times I thought I would drown or get buried alive by the sheer magnitude of steady doses of unyielding change.
+Fortunately, I (by what often times feels like sheer luck) I had pregnancy & birth mentors who reminded me (over and over again) that I was headed in the right direction.
+This was part of being pregnant.
 This was the warm up to initiating into motherhood.

 Knowing initiation as I do, this terminology helped me to experience pregnancy as sacred transformation.
 Initiation in my adopted tradition isn’t a quick fix or easy process (see bio).
 It’s a trial.
 Sometimes by fire.
 A complete 360-degree mind-blowing experience that shakes you to your core and leaves you humble, and forever changed.
 A changed person on a new life trajectory with new responsibilities bridging the old self with the new.
 Its wild!